DataIntellectTech/TorQ/docs/handlers.md

 |     buildDNsuf     |  Suffix for building distinguished name. |
 |      buildDN       |  Function to build distiniguished name.  |

-To get started the following will need altered from their default values: enabled, port, server, buildDNsuf.
+To get started the following will need altered from their default values: enabled, servers, buildDNsuf.

 The value buildDNsuf is required to build a users bind_dn from the supplied username and is called by the function buildDN.
 An example definition is: